s-block/fastapi-langgraph-server/docs/RemoteGraph-Compatibility.md

 # RemoteGraph Compatibility

-The server implements the subset of the LangGraph HTTP protocol listed below.
+The implemented LangGraph HTTP operations are listed below.
 Compatibility is tested against the locked `langgraph>=1.2,<2` environment and separate lowest-direct and highest-eligible dependency resolutions in CI.

 ## Endpoints